Tasty-Kiwi/my-zsh-config/README.md

 The source lines are already present in the .zshrc.

-### Made by PapuasinisPingvinas, and under the WTFPL license.
+### Made by Tasty Kiwi, and under the WTFPL license.